 What are the types of confidential information?

-Apart from physical and electronic, information is also categorised into public or confidential.
+Apart from physical and digital, information is also categorised as public or confidential.
 Public information is accessible to the general public, while confidential information is accessible only to certain individuals.
 In general, confidential information has five categories.

 Personal informationDetailed information about a person, such as their full name, passport number, phone number and more.
-Anybody who handles personal information has a legal obligation to secure it and not share it with anyone else.
 Customers' and employees' personal information is referred to as "personal data."

 Information on the organisation’s work, such as its technology, management procedures, and clientele base.
 The organisation may suffer financial harm if this information is made public.
-Trade secrets are defined by the corporation, and the public is not privy to all of the company's secrets.
+The corporation defines trade secrets, and the public is not privy to all of the company's secrets.
 Furthermore, not all information can be protected as a trade secret, like the names of the organisation’s founders or working conditions.

-Professional secretMedical, notarial, lawyer, and other forms of professional secrets are all included in this category.
-It's governed by a variety of laws at once.
+Professional secretMedical, notarial, lawyer and other forms of professional secrets are all included in this category.
+A variety of laws governs it at once.

 Official secretTax and registry offices, for example, have access to this information.
 Typically, this information is kept by the government.
 It is their responsibility to keep it safe and only provide it to you if you ask for it.

-State secretImportant and closely guarded information that is protected by the government.
+State secretImportant and closely guarded information that the government protects.

 Why is Information Security so important?

-Weak data security can lead to key information being lost or stolen, create a poor experience for customers and reputational harm.
-Data breaches, fraud, and the spreading of malicious code are all becoming more common as people become more reliant on technology.
+Weak data security can lead to losing or stealing key information, creating a poor customer experience and reputational harm.
+Data breaches, fraud, and cyber-security attacks are all becoming more common as people become more reliant on technology.
+As organisations strive for ISO 27001 certification, they're not just bolstering their information security; they're also setting the stage for seamless alignment with NIS2 standards.
 Here are a few important reasons for organisations to implement information security systems.

 Information Security threats are very commonThreats to information security are increasingly common.
 Worms, viruses, data extortion, intellectual property theft, identity theft, and theft of physical equipment are among them.
 A common type of threat is something called ransomware.
 This is when a hacker prevents access to information or threatens to expose it until they are paid a set amount.